Iterative Importance Fine-tuning of Diffusion Models: Introduction

 The rest of the paper is structured as follows.
 In Section \ref{sec:background} we give the necessary background on diffusion models and supervised fine-tuning.
 The path-based importance weights and the resampling step are presented in Section \ref{sec:selfsupervised}.
-Lastly, we present experiments on class conditional sampling for MNIST, and reward-based fine-tuning of Stable Diffusion \citep{rombach2022high} in Section \ref{sec:experiments}.
+We present experiments on class conditional sampling for MNIST, super-resolution, and reward-based fine-tuning of Stable Diffusion \cite{rombach2022high} in Section~\ref{sec:experiments}.
+Conclusions are drawn in Section~\ref{sec:concl}.